 Paragraph 3) It is not clear that from the observational data presented that “individuals’ preferred movement direction prior to departure” can be quantified.
 How do the authors know what the preferred directions are, and when a decision has really been made?
 The decision can come before any obvious change in behaviour.

-I would like to thank the reviewer for expanding my view on this aspect of our work.
-Our assertion that body orientation is predictive of preferred direction of travel is, in fact an assumption for our predictions (albeit based on empirical evidence).
-It is now explicitly stated as such in the text.
+We don’t know what preferred directions are, only the true directions in which goats point.
+Decisions can indeed come any time in the process.
+This is what we test, align then move, or align during movement (the former would suggest decision before moving).

 Paragraph 4) Also, how does the method that the authors present distinguish social decisions (copying or voting) from all the goats in the group responding independently to an external factor?
 So a non-social decision to move.
 The only comparison considered is copying versus voting, but it is feasible that all individuals can respond to the same external factor in a seemingly synchronous manner without there really being any social influence.
 This needs to be considered and ruled out, especially in a field study which the authors argue is a strength of the study.